streamwhite/running-lt/readme.md

 # Running the Script with PM2

-To keep the script running continuously, you will use PM2.
-Below are the commands to manage the script with PM2:
+To ensure the script runs continuously, use PM2.
+Here are the commands to manage the script with PM2:

-- Start the script and watch for changes:
+- Start the script and enable watching for changes:

   ```sh
   pm2 start index.mjs --watch